ChitRanjan047/Aditya_Ranjan/README.md

 print("Myself *Aditya Ranjan*")
-prinr("I am a Student of Class 9th.") print("I am Studying in *PM Shri Kendriya Vidyalaya Bailey Road Patna 800014*") print("My Hobbies are *Chess*,*Coding* and *Over The Box Thinking.*") print("You Can See My Projects To See My Skills.")
+print("I am a Student of Class 9th.") print("I am Studying in *PM Shri Kendriya Vidyalaya Bailey Road Patna 800014*") print("My Hobbies are *Chess*,*Coding* and *Over The Box Thinking.*") print("You Can See My Projects To See My Skills.")